Wheaton Academy is committed to partnering with your family to make Christian education affordable.

 Wheaton Academy offers two additional types of scholarships—Need-Based and Merit-Based.

-Need-based scholarships are only awarded to families who have first completed the FACTS application for financial aid.
+Need-based scholarships are only awarded to families who have first completed an application for financial aid.
 Then, a brief, additional essay may be required from the family.
 The application for this scholarship typically opens in December.

 Merit-based scholarships are one-time scholarships of $1,000 awarded only to enrolled students in the incoming freshmen class.
-Families do not have to complete the FACTS application; they only need to complete a brief essay found on our website in March.
+Families do not have to complete an aid application; they only need to complete a brief essay found on our website in March.

 Illinois passed the Invest In Kids (IIK) Act in 2018.
 Now, Illinois taxpayers are able to make contributions to Scholarship Granting Organizations (SGOs) and receive a 75% income tax credit.
 95% of these contributions are then designated by the contributor to private schools, such as Wheaton Academy.
 Then, the SGO provides tax credit scholarships for qualifying students and expanded school choice for Illinois families.
 If your family’s income level is at or below the 300% poverty level, you may qualify for a tax credit scholarship through Invest In Kids.